 During the first two years, the NSF program team will travel to the awardee communities annually for a site visit to better understand what progress looks like on the ground.

 NSF will evaluate the cohesiveness of the Engine's team and ecosystem, with a particular focus on its governance model and execution by leadership.
-All of these factors, plus inputs from subject-matter experts inside and outside the agency, will guide the NSF program team in making decisions on the next installment of funding for the current class of awardees.
+All these factors, plus inputs from subject-matter experts inside and outside the agency, will guide the NSF program team in making decisions on the next installment of funding for the current class of awardees.

 To be eligible for funding after year two, each NSF Engine will be assessed on its ability to show progress toward the NSF Engines programmatic goals.
 Minimally, this includes: